Maxim-lab20/offline-pr-reviewer/README.md

 - install flask -> pip install flask
 - install langchain -> pip install langchain; pip install flask langchain langchain-community;

 Ollama
-- install Ollama and install `gemma:2b` as this is the current version that the code is using
+- install Ollama and install `gemma:2b` as this is the current version that the code is using -> pip install ollama